A collection of hardware & software I use regularly.

 ~/.zshrc, for the few QoL things I can’t find in other plugins.
 You can see the list of plugins I use in my dotfiles.

 uxterm with Ypnose’s excellent envypn font.
 It’s a tiny bitmap font that gives me plenty of breathing room for vertical and horizontal code splits, even on the tiny laptop monitors that I use most often.

 When I’m not particularly in need of screen real estate, I’m prone to font-hopping every other day.
 My current choice is Relative Mono 11 Pitch at around 20px.

 My operating system of choice is currently Arch, and my window manager is bspwm.
 I have no swap, instead opting for earlyoom to handle OOMs for me.
 I try and keep my system clean and simple, running only what I need.

 My preferred editor is Neovim, the hyperextensible Vim-based text editor.
-I use it alongside coc.nvim for VSCode-style completions.
+I use it alongside coc.nvim for VSCode-esque intellisense.
 Auto-imports and static typechecking are provided by coc-pyright, a coc.nvim port of Microsoft’s pyright.
 This workflow gives me some of the smartness of a fully-fledged IDE, while staying as close to the terminal experience as possible.

 Since I primarily write (and work) in Python, these will all be Python libraries and/or utilities:

-If you’re not familiar with type-checked python, go watch this. django-stubs is a package containing type stubs for your type checker, allowing it to more accurately resolve types for things that use Django’s internal metaclass magicks.
-Invaluable for any type-hinter working on Django projects.
+If you’re not familiar with type-checked python, I highly recommend watching this PyCon talk. django-stubs is a package containing type stubs for your type checker, allowing it to more accurately resolve types for things that use Django’s internal metaclass magicks.
+Invaluable for anyone interested in type-hinting their Django projects.